 The EPA describes Volatile Organic Compounds as chemicals that evaporate at room temperature.
-VOCs come from a wide array of products used in home.
-VoCs occur naturally as well.
-Home products that emit VOCs include paints, nail polish, cleaning supplies, air fresheners, pesticides, building materials and even furnishings.
+VOCs come from many products used in home.
+VoCs also occur naturally.
+Home products that emit VOCs include; paints, nail polish, cleaning supplies, air fresheners, pesticides, building materials and even furniture.
 VOCs are released from products into the home during use and while stored.
 VOCs also come from nature.
-Radon and formaldehyde and other harmful gasses seep into our homes for the ground.
+Radon and formaldehyde are VOCs that seep into our homes for the ground.
 According to the EPA, VOCs cause eye, nose and throat irritation.
 They cause frequent headaches, nausea.
-Worst of all they can damage the liver, kidney and central nervous system.
+Worst of all these gasses can damage the liver, kidney and central nervous system.